colinc86/parallel/README.md

 - PID output signal
 - Number of goroutines

-Examine any of the probes programmatically, or by saving a plot of the probe's signal to file.

 ```go
 // Create an optimized process with probeController set to true.
 c := NewControllerConfiguration(2.0, 0.0, 1.0, 0.1, 1.0)